The Best Examples of Good Dialogue for Fiction Writers

 As with everything related to writing, you aren't going to just stumble into consistently good dialogue.
 Sure, you'll have a stroke of conversational genius every now and then, but you want to be a great writer, right?
 That means you should understand and practice writing good dialogue.

-Create realistic characters - We established this at the very beginning: you can’t have good dialogue without good characters.
+You can't have good dialogue without good characters.
 If you want what someone says to be meaningful and help your story, the person saying it has to be well-developed.
 We have a ton of articles on writing great characters, but here are a few places to get you started:

 - Fleshing out a character